 We are OPAL Services (Rural West Cheshire).
 We run OPAL Services for older people in the rural areas of west Cheshire.
 We are committed to giving you a service that meets your needs and at the same time protecting your data privacy.

 When you first get in touch

-One of our Organisers will contact you using the contact details you give to us and will discuss your requirements.
-If you decide to become a user of one of our services we will first ask you for your personal information relevant to the service you would like us to provide.
-We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and data protection laws allow us to.
+We will use the contact details you give to us to get in touch and discuss your requirements.
+If you decide to become a user of one of our services, we will ask you for the personal information relevant to the service you would like us to provide.
+We do not usually collect any data about you unless there is a clear and valid reason for doing so and data protection laws allow us to.
 For example, we will ask for relevant health information if you are taking part in one of our OPAL Clubs.
 We will then ask you to complete and sign a consent form giving us permission to use your personal information.
 We are required by law to do this and you will be able to withdraw your consent at any time.

-We will store your emergency contact and next of kin information on the understanding that you have informed your contacts that you have shared their information with us and they have agreed to us storing their contact details for use in an emergency.
+We may need to store your emergency contact and next of kin information.
+This is on the understanding that you have told those contacts that you have shared their information with us and they have agreed to us storing their contact details for use in an emergency.

 Data protection principles

 We will comply with data protection law.
 This says the information we hold about you must be:

 - Used lawfully, fairly and in a transparent way.